 - idiopathic (unknown cause)

-An alert parent may notice that a high shoulder or low hip make clothing fit poorly.
-Or uneven shoe wear offers a clue.
-Back and leg pains may develop but are often dismissed as “growing pains.”
+A parent may notice that their child has a high shoulder or low hip that makes clothing fit poorly.
+Uneven shoe wear also may provide a clue.
+Children with scoliosis also may experience back and leg pains but these are usually dismissed as “growing pains.”

 Wait and See?

-Allowed to run its course, scoliosis may often worsen.
-Severe cases may involve unsightly bracing or surgery that attaches steel rods, forcing the spine to straighten.
+Scoliosis may often worsen if left to just “run its course.”
+In severe cases a child may need to wear an unsightly or cumbersome brace or have surgery that attaches steel rods, forcing the spine to straighten.

 Chiropractic adjustments may help to improve the spine’s structure and function.
 Because an adjustment also may help strengthen and retrain muscles, your child’s posture may improve.

 If you think your child may have scoliosis we recommend that you bring them in so we can provide an evaluation and determine if we think we can help.

 Book an Appointment

 If you think your child may have scoliosis, contact us today to schedule an appointment.